USDAForestService/NRM-Grants-Agreements/decisions/architecture/000-record-architecture-decisions-in-the-repository.md

   2. discussing the proposal and researching the options, and
   3. holding decision-making processes.

-Once the decision is made, the decision-makers (or a smaller delegation) fill in the Decision Outcome, Positive Consequences, Negative Consequences, Decision History, Status, and Date.
-They then submit a Pull Request to commit the decision into the repo history.
+Once the decision is made, the decision-makers (or a smaller delegation) amend the ADR on the unmerged branch.
+They fill in the Decision Outcome (accepted or rejected), Positive Consequences, Negative Consequences, Decision History, Status, and Date.
+Someone else reviews the changes and merges the PR.
+(To clarify: one PR per ADR, to propose, amend, and merge it.)

 [raci]: https://www.planstreetinc.com/raci-chart/
 [repo]: https://github.com/USDAForestService/NRM-Grants-Agreements